velvetarchangel/Othello/README.md

 2. With that confirmed, open up the terminal from the folder where you saved the game file named **Othello.java**.
 For instructions on how to open up a terminal, please refer to [Opening a Terminal](#opening-a-terminal), and for help with JavaFX, please refer to [JavaFX Help](#javafx-help) in the [Support](#support) section.
 3. Compile the code in the terminal by using this following command ```javac Othello.java```
 4. Run the program using this command ```java Othello```
 5. A new game window will pop up on the screen.
-Select the *Start Game* option on the game window to start playing.
+Select the *"Start Game"* option on the game window to start playing.
 6. You can move the cursor on the game board and click on a slot to place a token.
 7. The game ends when the board becomes full.
-You can also click on the *Click here to exit* option anytime to exit out of the game.
+You can also click on the *"Click here to exit"* option anytime to exit out of the game.

 ## Description
 The game is played on an 8 x 8 board.
 There are two players, Player 1 and Player 2.
 Each player's token on the board is represented by a black and white token.
 The game decides which player goes first at random, and that player can click on one of the appropiate slots on the board to place their token.
 The player going first is Player 1 and the player will get to use the *"BLACK"* token.
 Tokens can only be placed adjacent to or diagonally from the opposing person’s token.
 For example: *"BLACK"* tokens can only be placed next to or diagonally from a *"WHITE"* token and vice versa.
 If there are *"BLACK"* tokens that are surrounded by *"WHITE"* tokens on both sides horizontally, vertically or diagonally, the *"BLACK"* tokens then become *"WHITE"* and vice versa.
 The game ends when the board is filled with tokens or there are no more valid moves left.
 Then score is calculated by counting the number of tokens for each player.